Sarthaknimje/crossfi-explorer/README.md

 - 📦 **Ethers.js:** Ethereum library for wallet integration
 - 🎨 **TailwindCSS:** For responsive and beautiful UI
 - 🔔 **React-Toastify:** For displaying notifications
+- 📈 **Analytics Tools:** For real-time data visualization and metrics

 ## Getting Started